 Chilean court agrees to study new appeal against Pascua-Lama

-SANTIAGO (Reuters) - A Chilean appeals court has agreed to examine a new appeal against Barrick Gold Corp's (ABX.TO) suspended Pascua-Lama gold mine that alleges the project is hurting the environment and the quality of life for the local population.
+SANTIAGO Oct 11 (Reuters) - A Chilean appeals court has agreed to examine a fresh appeal against Barrick Gold Corp's suspended Pascua-Lama gold mine that says the controversial project is hurting the environment and the quality of life for the local population.

-The country's Supreme Court and environmental regulator have already frozen construction of the mine because of "significant environmental harm."
+The country's Supreme Court and environmental regulator have already frozen construction of the mine due to "significant environmental harm."
 The suspension is poised to be lifted once a water management system is complete.

-The latest action against the $8.5 billion project, originally forecast to produce 800,000 to 850,000 ounces of gold a year, came just weeks after the Supreme Court rejected a move to strike down the mine's environmental permit.
+The latest action against the roughly $8.5 billion project, originally forecast to produce 800,000 to 850,000 ounces of gold per year, comes just weeks after the Supreme Court rejected a move to strike down the mine's environmental permit.

 A group of indigenous Chileans had asked the top court to rescind Barrick's license, arguing that environmental damage from the mine, which straddles the Chilean and Argentine border, warranted a re-evaluation of the project.

 Pascua-Lama's supporters say its environmental impact will be limited, and that the massive mine will provide employment and help boost copper powerhouse Chile's mining-dependent economy.